cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 }
 ```

-As you can see the scenario is quite complex, there are multiple Act and Assert section and at the first glance it's not clear what's going on.
-When I first came across on this problem I started using a little bit improved notation with `STEP:` markers:
+As you can see the scenario is quite complex, there are multiple Act and Assert sections and at the first glance, it's not clear what's going on.
+When I first came across this problem I started using a little bit improved notation with `STEP:` markers:

 ```cs
 [Test]